FridayOrtiz/Friday811.github.io/_posts/2026-07-07-PROJECT-SPACE-WHALE.md

 ## jk... unless??

+Okay so the placeholder art is so bad and it's bothering me so much that despite nobody playing this game but me I will be purchasing assets made by real humans and rendering from those instead.
+I thought I could ignore it but wow.
+Then I thought I could fix it in aseprite and double wow.
+I'd rather pay a human creator
+$500 than deal with cleaning up this garbage.

+I also rewrote all the prose by hand.
+It took hours.
+Days, even.
+I'm not a great writer, but I'm certainly a better writer than the incoherent nonsense these language models produce.

-"Okay, but you still could've paid an artist!"
+~~"Okay, but you still could've paid an artist!"
 Well, I'd like to, but I'm not going to for a silly little hobby project nobody is interested in.
 I certainly wouldn't charge money for slop.
-If by some weird confluence of fate people do start playing this thing, I'd love to pay an actual writer to clean things up, and an actual artist to build assets.
+If by some weird confluence of fate people do start playing this thing, I'd love to pay an actual writer to clean things up, and an actual artist to build assets.~~

-Until then, I will keep hacking away at this thing.
-Adding little features and little tasks to my little toybox that anyone is invited to come stomp around in.
+~~Until then, I will keep hacking away at this thing.
+Adding little features and little tasks to my little toybox that anyone is invited to come stomp around in.~~